kausic94/Car_Detection_in_Videos/README.md

 <p align="center"><i> output image </p></i>

 <h2> Conclusion: </h2>
 The pipeline for vehicle detection worked fairly well.
 There were some instances of false positives.
 Another thing I noted was as I increased the number of scales for the windows to be searched for the computing time increased propotionally.
 This also happened when I increased the overlap percentage.
 This is slightly computationally intensive.
-In order to make a readily deployable model we can consider using multi-threading so the windows being searched can be done concurrently.s
+In order to make a readily deployable model we can consider using multi-threading so the windows being searched can be done concurrently.